ningrui-li/real-time-3d-visualization/README.md

 * Visual Studio

+  * Try to use the latest version of Visual Studio.
+I was able to build this on a laptop running Windows 10 using [Visual Studio Community 2015](https://www.visualstudio.com/en-us/visual-studio-homepage-vs.aspx).

   * Setup cmake using some of the config options noted above to build VTK.

   * Make sure to link to your build VTK directory.